 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+Mainly pitched, timber framed and clad with slates.
+There are also some localised flat sections of roofing/ledging, including some with metal or similar finishes.
+The accessible roof access points were from ceiling hatches within a bedroom apartment, and first floor landing area.